Masorr/musicians_blog/README.md

 - **Navigation Bar**

   - Featured on all pages.
 Includes links to logo, Home, About, (Register, Login) or Logout, Profiles, My Profile and is the same on each page for easy navigation.
+  -  Users are displayed as logged in at the top right corner.
+(Otherwise it will display: "You are not logged in, click 'here' to log in.", in which 'here' links to the login page)

 - **Footer**